bowyer-app/SqlbriteWithAutoValue/README.md

-# PlayerManage
+# SqlbriteWithAutoValue
+This project is example of Android app with sqlbrite and AutoValue and AutoValueExtensions and famous libraries.
-This code is part of the KyudoScoreBookTeam.
+The code is part of the KyudoScoreBookTeam.

 [![CircleCI](https://circleci.com/gh/bowyer-app/PlayerManage/tree/develop.svg?style=svg)](https://circleci.com/gh/bowyer-app/PlayerManage/tree/develop)